 Available for: iPad, iPhone, and Windows Store.

-Coming soon for Android, Mac, and our Windows Desktop
+Coming soon for Android, Mac, and Windows Desktop...Click for more information

 Touch a Greek word in the Septuagint (LXX) text and instantly view detailed morphology and parsing information, along with direct links to the related entry in the LEH Lexicon.

 This package gives you access to four scholarly resources, linked for a seamless study experience: